 - While admission to many attractions is free, some require you to apply ahead of time for tickets or timed-entry passes.
 Demand often means that these tickets or passes need to be booked months in advance.
 Check the websites of attractions that you plan to visit for further information.

 - Many public buildings and US government facilities allow entry to US citizens only (e.g. the Pentagon);

 - Public buildings and many other venues require you to present government-issued photo ID upon entry.
 Carry your passport with you, as other forms of Australian government-issued ID (eg. driver’s licences) may not be accepted.

 - Expect airport-style security screening when entering public buildings and other venues.
 This may include x-ray inspections and bag searches.
 Arrive early and allow extra time for screening.

-- Many buildings prohibit entry with certain items.
-If you plan to carry anything more than a wallet, cell phone and car keys, please check the websites of the attractions you intend to visit.
+- Many venues prohibit entry with certain everyday items, including backpacks, handbags and umbrellas.
+If you plan to carry anything more than a wallet, cell phone and car keys, check the websites of venues that you plan on attending.